 The System has a total of 68 toll interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
 Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 11 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the Beaver Valley Expressway, Amos K. Hutchinson Bypass, and completed segments of the Mon/Fayette expressway and Southern Beltway.
 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
+Compressed natural gas refueling and electric recharging services are now available at select locations along the System.
 In addition to the toll interchanges, the Commission has also constructed four E-ZPass Only interchanges which are designed for the exclusive use of E-ZPass customers, located at Virginia Drive (east of the Fort Washington interchange); Street Road (west of the Bensalem interchange); Route 29 (west of the Valley Forge Interchange) and at Route 903 in Carbon County.
-In addition, cashless tolling locations, which use an overhead gantry to assess tolls while allowing vehicles to pass at highway speed without stopping, have been constructed and are operational at the following locations: 1) Delaware River Bridge (westbound) which is part of the 1-95 Connector in Bucks County; 2) Beaver Valley Expressway; 3) Keyser Avenue/Clark Summit; and 4) Findlay Connector.
+In addition, cashless tolling locations, which use an overhead gantry to assess tolls while allowing vehicles to pass at highway speed without stopping, have been constructed and are operational at the following locations: (1) Delaware River Bridge (westbound) which is part of the 1-95 Connector in Bucks County; (2) Beaver Valley Expressway; (3) Keyser Avenue/Clark Summit; and (4) Findlay Connector.
+These E-ZPass only interchanges, cashless tolling and other similarly planned interchanges are expected to reduce congestion of the System's busier interchanges and provide convenient access to industrial parks and job centers.